DanNegrea/SNMP-Write-Check/Readme.md

 # SNMP Write Check v0.1
 [@sec3ty](https://twitter.com/sec3ty)

-Returns the number of writable OIDs and list them.
+Returns the a list and the number of writable OIDs.

-Parses the output of 'snmpwalk' and determines all elements that are readable.
-The return code of 'snmpset' is used to determine if an element's value can be written, by performing a write with the exact actual value.
+It works by parsing the output of 'snmpwalk', followed by determining all elements that are writable.
+The return code of 'snmpset' is used to determine if an element's value can be written, the check performs a write by using the current value.
+This way it tries to not alter the entries.

 # Requirements for usage
 Net-SNMP tools `snmpwalk` and `snmpset`